Zoomdata/edc-cratedb/README.md

-Sample EDC server framework for building memsql connector from Zoomdata EDC 2.0 API To build, execute the following command mvn install
+Sample EDC server framework for building crateio connector from Zoomdata EDC 2.0 API To build, execute the following command mvn install